Dun & Bradstreet Privacy Notice

-- Continually assessing our data privacy, information management and data security practices; and
+Continually assessing our data privacy, information management and data security practices.

-If we make material changes to our data privacy practices, we will post these changes on our website in order to keep you informed of how we collect, use, manage, disclose, and protect Data.
-Such changes will be posted in this online privacy notice and the policy effective date will be updated accordingly.
+If we make material changes to our data privacy practices, this policy will be updated and posted on our website in order to keep you informed of how we collect, use, manage, disclose, and protect information.
+The policy effective date will be updated accordingly.

 Your Use of Our Website Is Consent

-By using our website, you hereby consent to our collection, use, management, retention, and disclosure of your information as described in this notice.
+By using our website, you hereby consent to our collection, use, management, retention, and disclosure of your information as described in this policy.

 In the event that Dun & Bradstreet is purchased or sells parts or all of the business, the information collected will be considered an asset that can be transferred.

-Transfers of Personal Information from EEA to the US
+Transfers of Personal Information from the EU/EEA, the United Kingdom, and Switzerland to the US under the Privacy Shield

 This dispute resolution program covers both offline Data collection (e.g. personal information collected through our call centers or via postal mail) and online Data collection (e.g. personal information collected via the Internet).
-If you have any complaints regarding our compliance with relevant aspects of the Data transfer laws and regulations surrounding Data transfers from the EU/EEA you should first contact us at:
+If you are a citizen of the EU and you have any complaints regarding our compliance with relevant aspects of the Data transfer laws and regulations surrounding Data transfers from the EU you should contact us at: EUDPO@dnb.com.

 103 JFK Parkway